-He lives with his sister, Candace Flynn (voiced by the lovely Ashley Tisdale, who will probably never get a husband if he’s ever seen this show because that girl knows how to yell and nag).
+He lives with his sister, Candace Flynn (voiced by the lovely Ashley Tisdale).
 She is either fifteen or sixteen.
 Her age might have changed; it’s not clear.

 In fact, if you want to nitpick about continuity, I think she might even be as old as seventeen.
-Candace is extremely neurotic, and has two obsessions: getting her brothers into trouble for their schemes, and Jeremy (if you watch Hannah Montana then shame on you – just kidding! – and you might recognize Jeremy’s voice as that of Mitchel Musso, aka Oliver), who is kind of her boyfriend.
+Candace is extremely neurotic, and has two obsessions: getting her brothers into trouble for their schemes, and Jeremy (if you watch Hannah Montana then you might recognize Jeremy’s voice as that of Mitchel Musso, aka Oliver), who is kind-of her boyfriend.

 Jeremy has a little sister, Suzie (who shares a voice actor with Razor of Aliens in the Attic), who is extremely possessive of him and whose evil self is known only to a select few.
 I won’t really be talking about Jeremy and Suzie’s relationship very much but she can be kinda possessive.
 It would be interesting if she weren’t barely older than a toddler.

-Phineas and Candace’s mother, Linda, married Ferb’s father whose name escapes (he and Ferb are British) me when Phineas was little more than a toddler.
+Phineas and Candace’s mother, Linda, married Ferb’s father Lawrence (he and Ferb are British) when Phineas was at a toddler-ish age.
 Linda was a one-hit wonder pop star known as Lindana, but now she and Mr. Fletcher deal antiques.
 Caroline Rhea does the voice work for Linda, best known as the laid back aunt of Sabrina on Sabrina the Teenage Witch.

 Ironically, the actor who voices Ferb is much more famous than Vincent Martella.
 His name is Thomas Sangster.
 You’ve probably seen Love Actually, and if not then you should.
 You’ll know him (when he was much younger) as Liam Neeson’s stepson, the boy with the crush on the American girl at his school who sings (and oh boy can she).
 Remember her!
-He was a cute little boy, though I found the combination of his brown eyes and blond hair unsettling (that is to say, slightly nauseating…I don’t know, I’m weird), not unlike Ryan Kwanten (Jason) on True Blood, for example.
-I love him also in The Last Legion, a totally underrated movie (also with Colin Firth).
+And the actress from that role also does a voice on Phineas and Ferb – that of Vanessa, the daughter of the antagonist, Dr. Doofenschmirtz.

 Phineas and Ferb have an array of friends from their neighborhood.
 There’s Isabella, who has a deep crush on the totally clueless Phineas.
 Alyson Stoner does the voice of Isabella with sickeningly sweet perfection.
-I haven’t seen the Camp Rock movies but I read that she was in them.
 I know her only from Alice Upside Down, another fantastically underrated movie.
 It’ll probably get a post later, so keep your eyes open.

 Each Phineas and Ferb episode usually has three plots.
 The A plot is Phineas coming up with an idea of something cool to build or do (a roller coaster, a restaurant, fashion design), and him and Ferb and often his friends building or doing it.
 The B plot follows Candace often mooning over Jeremy but always trying to bust her brothers.
 Candace always brings her mother to what Phineas and Ferb have built, but it always disappears before Linda sees it.
 As a result, she’s convinced that her daughter is not only high strung, but probably clinically insane.

-The two of them have a VERY strange relationship, through Monogram professes to be married and Carl has shown interest in teenage girls.
+The two of them have a VERY strange relationship.

 Vanessa knows that her father is evil, and is always trying to bust him to her mother, but it ends the same as it always does with Candace.
-Vanessa is voiced by Olivia Olson.
-You may not recognize her face, but you might her voice?
-She’s the American schoolmate from Love Actually, the one who belts a glorious version of Mariah Carey’s All I Want For Christmas Is You at the end of the film.
-What a coincidence, right?
+Vanessa is voiced by Olivia Olson from Love Actually, as I mentioned.

 Who else is there?
 Dr. Doofenschmirz has a brother who is mayor of Danville, the city in which all of our characters live.
 Danville is in the tri-state area, which Dr. D is always trying to get charge of.
 The location is not clear, but it’s within driving distance of Mt.
 Rushmore, and also the beach (unless they flew there) at the edge of the ocean where Atlantis is (humor me).
 Dr. D also has a nice robot named Norm who appears a number of times.